 While it’s true that coin-operated laundries in Japan do not have irons, Japan is famed for its convenience culture.
 In the rare case where your accommodation can’t provide an iron, dry cleaning services are also quite prevalent and can provide fast, efficient ironing services for a reasonable fee.

-In conclusion, the availability of an iron is not a given in all Japanese hotels and varies depending on the type of accommodation.
-It’s always a good idea to inquire about the amenities of your chosen accommodation beforehand.
-So, with the knowledge that you can remain wrinkle-free on your travels, you’re ready to embark on your Japanese adventure!
+In conclusion, the availability of an iron is not guaranteed in all Japanese hotels and varies depending on the type of accommodation.
+It’s always wise to check the amenities of your chosen lodging in advance.
+With the assurance that you can stay wrinkle-free during your travels, you’re all set to embark on your Japanese adventure!